The Monitoring Working Group (MWG) of the NBCKC

 3. To recommend ‘best practices’ for applying various boreal caribou monitoring techniques in Canada.

-Currently, we are creating a toolkit to help users select the boreal caribou monitoring methods which may be applied to their program and/or re-evaluate the methods currently being used in their area.
+The group created a toolkit to help users select the boreal caribou monitoring methods which may be applied to their program and/or re-evaluate the methods currently being used in their area.
 The objectives of this toolkit are:

 1. To centralize existing resources relevant to the monitoring of boreal caribou,